dachiefjustice/railsgoat-cicd-lab/docs/lab-walkthrough.md

 ![Jenkins pipeline steps](screenshots-new/jenkins-pipeline-hold-open-step.png)
 - The [Jenkins `sh` step](https://www.jenkins.io/doc/pipeline/steps/workflow-durable-task-step/#sh-shell-script) runs a shell script.
 In this case, it uses `docker-compose up` to run RailsGoat and ZAP containers as defined in [`sec-tests/hold-open/compose.yaml`](../sec-tests/hold-open/compose.yaml).
 - [`sec-tests/hold-open/compose.yaml`](../sec-tests/hold-open/compose.yaml) is a [Docker Compose file](https://docs.docker.com/compose/compose-file/03-compose-file/) that defines the components and configuration for RailsGoat and ZAP containers.
 Docker's networking includes a DNS server that maps service names from the Compose file onto container IP addresses.
 This lets containers access each other's ports via a static hostname, rather than needing to know each other's dynamically assigned IP addresses.
 - `$WORKSPACE` (part of the path to this job's `compose.yaml`) is a Jenkins-defined environment variable holding the absolute path to the "workspace" for this job.
-A Jenkins workspace contains the files and directories used by the job.
+A Jenkins workspace contains the job's files and directories.
 In this case the workspace contains a copy of the lab's source code checked out from the `/vagrant` directory.

 ### ZAP Baseline Scan
 So far we've used the hold-open job to access RailsGoat through a browser.
 This hold-open job includes a ZAP container which can analyze RailsGoat for vulnerabilities.
 Let's use this to scan RailsGoat manually.

-Get a shell in the VM, and use `docker ps` to list the currently running containers.
+Get a shell in the VM (`vagrant ssh`) and list the currently running containers (`docker ps`).
 You'll see two running containers -- one for ZAP, the other for RailsGoat.

-You can tell which container is for ZAP from the image name (it will contain `zaproxy`).
+You can find the ZAP container from the image name (it will contain `zaproxy`).
 Copy the ZAP container ID for use in the next command (`94572b01272a` in this example, yours will be different).

 ```sh
 vagrant ssh